-Ephesians 5.22-33 Wives submit yourselves unto your own husbands, as unto the Lord.
-For the husband is the head of the wife, even as Christ is the head of the church; and he is the saviour of the body.
-Therefore as the church is subject unto Christ, so let the wives be to their own husbands in everything.
-Husbands, love your wives, even as Christ also loved the church, and gave himself for it; That he might sanctify and cleanse it with the washing of water by the word, That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.
-So ought men to love their wives as their own bodies.
-He that loveth his wife loveth himself.
-29 For no man ever yet hated his own flesh; but nourisheth and cherisheth it, even as the Lord the church: 30 For we are members of his body, of his flesh, and of his bones.
-31 For this cause shall a man leave his father and mother, and shall be joined unto his wife, and they two shall be one flesh.
-32 This is a great mystery: but I speak concerning Christ and the church.
-33 Nevertheless let every one of you in particular so love his wife even as himself; and the wife see that she reverence her husband.
+Ephesians 5.22-33 Wives submit to your own husbands, as to the Lord.
+For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.
+Now as the church submits to Christ, so also wives should submit in everything to their husbands.
+Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.
+In the same way husbands should love their wives as their own bodies.
+He who loves his wife loves himself.
+For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church, because we are members of his body.
+"Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh."
+This mystery is profound, and I am saying that it refers to Christ and the church.
+However, let each one of you love his wife as himself, and let the wife see that she respects her husband.